Skip to main content

 The "Rule of Three" Before You Trade

-1. A High-Timeframe Zone: Price is interacting with a key level you identified on your daily or 4-hour chart.
+1. A High-Timeframe Zone: Price hits a key level on the daily or 4-hour chart.

-2. A Trend Change Signal: A lower timeframe (like the 5m or 15m) shows a confirmed change of character (CHoCH), indicating a potential shift in momentum.
+2. A Trend Change Signal: A lower timeframe shows a confirmed CHoCH.

-3. A Trigger Event: You get either a breakout (BOS) in your intended direction or price taps into a Fair Value Gap (FVG).
+3. A Trigger Event: A BOS in your direction or price taps into an FVG.

-When all three of these elements align, your trade idea has a much stronger foundation.
+When all three align, you have a solid foundation.

 Metric to TrackWhat It Tells You

-Average R (R Multiple)How much do you win vs. lose on average?
-(This is more important than win rate).
+Average R (R Multiple)How much you win vs. lose on average.
+More important than win rate.

-Maximum DrawdownThe largest peak-to-trough decline in your equity.
+Maximum DrawdownThe largest peak-to-trough decline.
 Can you stomach it?

 Alerts That Actually Matter

-First BOS After CHoCHThe new trend is getting its first real confirmation.
+First BOS After CHoCHThe new trend has confirmation.

-FVG Creation & FillA temporary price void has formed and is being filled, often creating a reaction.
+FVG Creation & FillA temporary price void is being filled.

 Practical Parameter Presets